 Community fridges provide businesses and individuals with the opportunity to share food that otherwise would have been wasted.
 They are public places where surplus food is shared between the community.
 Anybody can access a community fridge, there is no need to register, simply turn up during opening hours and make use of the facility and help good food from going to wate.

-So far across the UK, Community Fridges have helped thousands of people connect within their communities, access nutritious food, save money and reduce waste.
+Community fridges help people connect with their communities, access nutritious food, save money and reduce waste.

 Find Your Local Community Fridge

 In Norfolk there are community fridges in the following locations:

 Please check the opening hours of your local Community Fridge before visiting.

 - Supporting and using your local community fridge

 - Spreading the word, tell family and friends about your local fridge